sina-sec/Best-repository-for-helm/README.md

 Helm is the best way to find, share, and use software built for Kubernetes.

 Helm is a tool for managing Charts.
 Charts are packages of pre-configured Kubernetes resources.

+Use Helm to:

+- Find and use [popular software packaged as Helm Charts](https://artifacthub.io/packages/search?kind=0) to run in Kubernetes
+- Share your own applications as Helm Charts
+- Create reproducible builds of your Kubernetes applications
+- Intelligently manage your Kubernetes manifest files
+- Manage releases of Helm packages